-- Identifying leaders: The next generation of agriculture innovators aren’t going to come out of corporate R&D departments.
-They’re going to be entrepreneurs, toiling away at startups and solving big problems.
-Davos on the Delta is designed to not only bring these entrepreneurs together but to introduce them — and their technologies — to the investors and corporate executives that can help drive their work forward.
-Over time, these alumni will become the leaders of the agtech revolution.
+- Identifying leaders: The next generation of Food System Innovators aren’t coming out of corporate R&D departments.
+They are entrepreneurs, toiling away at startups and solving big problems.
+Davos on the Delta brings these entrepreneurs together and introduces them — and their technologies — to the investors and corporate executives that can help drive their work forward.

 - Creating partnerships: Innovation does not happen in a vacuum.
 Partnerships between stakeholders are critical to developing new technologies and making a real impact in the field.
-But agtech is entering a new phase, as tech finds its way into more and more aspects of the traditional agriculture supply chain.
-Startups, enterprises and investors need to work together to ensure that the promise of agtech becomes a reality, and these partnerships are formed at Davos on the Delta.
+Startups, enterprises and investors need to work together to ensure that the promise of Innovation becomes a reality, and these partnerships are formed at Davos on the Delta.

 Davos on the Delta 2018 brought together 33 Food System startups, representing a total of $1.1 billion raised and three exits.
 On the investment side, 18 major ag investors attended in 2018, representing 519 total active portfolio companies, at least 201 exits and at least $2.2 billion in assets under management.

 - Capital Providers